benswift/extempore-sublime/README.md

 Extempore`), or the command palette (`ctrl+shift+P`) or through the shortcut keys.
 The default keybindings are the same as the Extempore Emacs mode, but you can change them to whatever you like.

+# Keybindings

+If you want to set up your own keybindings for e.g.
+`extempore_evaluate`, then you can do that in `Default.sublime-keymap`.

 # Known Issues